YueLin301/yuelin301.github.io/_posts/2023-05-31-Information-Design.md

 pin: True
 ---

- > This note is not finished yet.
+ > This note has not been finished yet.
 {: .prompt-warning }